acoredump/dynmaic_binary_list/README.md

 # dynmaic_binary_row
-A brand new data structure performs at least 40% faster than a skiplist in terms of insertion, deletion, and lookup
+A brand new data structure DYN_BINARY_LIST can performs at least 40% faster than a skiplist in terms of insertion, deletion, and lookup
 # To validate the result:

 [root@localhost AIID_POWER]# ls -ltr